-Each state is instructed to attempt to complete a minimum of 400 surveys with a random sample of individuals over the age of 18 who are receiving at least one publicly funded service besides case management.
-A sample size of 400 guarantees valid comparisons to be made across states with a 95% confidence level and a margin of error of +/- 5%, no matter how large the service population size.
+Each state is instructed to attempt to complete surveys with a sample of adults who are receiving at least one publicly funded service in addition to case management.
+A sample size of 400 guarantees valid comparisons to be made across states with a 95% confidence level and a margin of error of +/-5%, no matter how large the service population size.
 A 95% confidence level and a margin of error of +/-5% is mandatory for each state's sample to be included in this report.
 Most states sample more than 400 individuals to account for refusals and surveys that may be deemed invalid.
 Figure C presents the number of surveys completed by state.
 A more detailed description of each state's sampling strategy can be found in Appendix B.